ickshonpe/bevy_heterogeneous_texture_atlas_loader/README.md

         ])
     )
     ```
-    You can omit the names of the sprites if you don't need them:
+* If you don't need names for the sprites, use the `AnonymousSprites` variant:
-    ```
+    ```rust
     (
         path: "example.png",
         width: 256,
         height: 256,
-        // Sprites variant accessible only by usize index.
+        // AnonymousSprites variant sprites are accessible only by their index.
-        sprites: Sprites ([
+        sprites: AnonymousSprites ([
             (
                 // sprite at atlas index 0
                 x: 18,